 Now for the Pros:

-With cashback cards, compared to miles or points based rewards, you have a simple, easy to understand way of getting rewarded for your cards.
+With cashback cards, compared to miles or points-based rewards, you have a simple, easy-to-understand way of getting rewarded for your cards.
 You don’t have to do anything, transfer miles, deal with blackout dates.
-It’s really simple, spend money, get rewarded with cash credited to your account that you can do with as you please.
+It’s really simple, spend money, get rewarded with cash credited to your account that you can do as you please.
 Meaning, you can use it to pay your bill or you can have a check sent to you to deposit into your checking or savings account.

 So what’s the Catch: